Infidelity

 Does my spouse love the person with whom they had their affair?
 Does my spouse want to leave?

 What else has my spouse lied about?
-Do I even know him/her?
+Do I even know them?

 Should I leave?
 Should I stay?

-Once the truth is out, and you try to pick up the pieces of your seemingly shattered world and make sense of “How could this happen to me?”, you also come up against society’s judgments placed upon you and your partner.
-Everyone knows what they would do in this situation, or at least they think they do.
-“If I were you, I would… (fill in the blank.)
-The truth is nobody knows how they will respond until they are in this situation themselves.
-When their marriage, their dreams, their children’s lives are all in limbo.
+Once the truth is out and you try to pick up the pieces of your seemingly shattered world while grappling with “how could this happen to me?”, you also face society’s judgments placed upon you and your partner.
+Everyone thinks they know what they would do in this situation—or at least they think they do.
+“If I were you, I would… (fill in the blank).”
+The reality is nobody knows how they will react until they are confronted with the complicated realities of infidelity themselves, when their marriage, their dreams, and their children’s lives are all uncertain.

-The fear of exposure and judgment by close friends and family may make you feel isolated during a time when emotional support is needed most.
-For many couples, marriage/couple's counseling is used as a safe space to talk through all of these rising emotions, questions, and fears.
-If you are currently experiencing the emotional throws of an extramarital affair, I want you to know that you are not alone.
+The fear of being exposed and judged by close friends and family may make you feel alone during a time when emotional support is most needed.
+For many couples, marriage counseling or couples therapy serves as a safe space to discuss all these rising emotions, questions, and fears.
+If you are currently going through the emotional turmoil caused by extramarital affairs, I want you to know that you are not alone.
 There is hope after an affair!